jeffcarp/x64js/README.md

 ## Random tips

 - In `[rax*2]`, the square brackets act just like the C `*` dereference operator.
 In this case, if `rax` held a pointer (let's say `4`), the interpreter would calculate `4*2` and then dereference whatever was in memory address `8`.
+-
+## Assumptions and Limitations

+- This cpu can only hold one program in memory at a time.
+- There is no operating system.
+- Since the program you're executing never has to interact with a dynamic linker, the `global` keyword currently noops.